garfix/nligems/doc/internals.md

 Semantic analysis consists of two parts: semantic attachment and semantic composition.

+#### Semantic attachment

-___Semantic attachment___ links partial semantic structures to words and syntactic structures.
+Semantic attachment links partial semantic structures to words and syntactic structures.
 The attachments are stored in the lexicon with the word forms, and in the grammar, with the rewrite rules.
 Semantic attachment can take place during the parsing process, or as a separate step.

 Both words and phrases may have pieces of semantics attached.
 For example: